m-daniela/chat-app/Notes/work.md

 - [wiki](https://en.wikipedia.org/wiki/Cryptographic_nonce)
 - random/ pesuod-random number that can be used just once in a crypto communication, in an auth protocol to ensure that old communications cannot be reused in replay attacks

+## Padding oracle attacks
+A padding oracle is a system that behaves differently depending on whetherthe padding in a CBC-encrypted ciphertext is valid.
+You can see it as a blackbox or an API that returns either a success or an error value.
+A padding oraclecan be found in a service on a remote host sending error messages when itreceives  malformed  ciphertexts.
+Given  a  padding  oracle,  padding  oracleattacks  record  which  inputs  have  a  valid  padding  and  which  don’t,  andexploit this information to decrypt chosen ciphertext values

 ## Replay attacks
 - [wiki](https://en.wikipedia.org/wiki/Replay_attack)
 - playback attacks